bootup — System bootup process

 A number of different components are involved in the boot of a Linux system.
 Immediately after power-up, the system firmware will do minimal hardware initialization, and hand control over to a boot loader (e.g. systemd-boot(7) or GRUB) stored on a persistent storage device.
 This boot loader will then invoke an OS kernel from disk (or the network).
 On systems using EFI or other types of firmware, this firmware may also load the kernel directly.

 The kernel (optionally) mounts an in-memory file system, often generated by dracut(8), which looks for the root file system.
-Nowadays this is usually implemented as an initramfs — a compressed archive which is extracted when the kernel boots up into a lightweight in-memory file system based on tmpfs, but in the past normal file systems using an in-memory block device (ramdisk) were used, and the name "initrd" is still used to describe both concepts.
+Nowadays this is implemented as an "initramfs" — a compressed CPIO archive that the kernel extracts into a tmpfs.
+In the past normal file systems using an in-memory block device (ramdisk) were used, and the name "initrd" is still used to describe both concepts.
 It's the boot loader or the firmware that loads both the kernel and initrd/initramfs images into memory, but the kernel which interprets it as a file system. systemd(1) may be used to manage services in the initrd, similarly to the real system.

 After the root file system is found and mounted, the initrd hands over control to the host's system manager (such as systemd(1)) stored in the root file system, which is then responsible for probing all remaining hardware, mounting all necessary file systems and spawning all configured services.

 On shutdown, the system manager stops all services, unmounts all file systems (detaching the storage technologies backing them), and then (optionally) jumps back into the initrd code which unmounts/detaches the root file system and the storage it resides on.
 As a last step, the system is powered down.

 Additional information about the system boot process may be found in boot(7).